siliconspecter/indifference-engine/deliverables/documentation/source/protocol.md

 | `buffer_sizes`       | Returns a pointer to a packed sequence of `i32`s (one per buffer, each indicating the size of a buffer in bytes, in the same order as that returned by `buffer_pointers`).
 Must be aligned to a multiple of the size of an `i32`.
 Contents are not permitted to change.  |
 | `buffer_identifiers` | Returns a pointer to a packed sequence of `i32`s (one per buffer, each uniquely identifying a buffer (see below), in the same order as that returned by `buffer_pointers`).
 Must be aligned to a multiple of the size of an `i32`.
 Contents are not permitted to change. |

-The hosting runtime is to act as though buffers of an unexpected size do not exist.

 ### Identifiers

 Buffer identifiers fall into the following ranges, inclusive: